Seaside Chats

 February 21 - Corals: More Than Your Garden Variety

-Discussion of the differences between various types of coral (hard, soft, octo, black) encountered in explorations in and around the sanctuary.
+Discussion of the differences between various types of coral (hard, soft, octo, black) found in and around the sanctuary.

 Presented by Marissa Nuttall, FGBNMS

-Highlights of the interesting discoveries encountered by NOAA's ship for exploration, Okeanos Explorer, during a December 2017 expedition in the Gulf of Mexico.
+Highlights of the interesting discoveries encountered by NOAA's ship Okeanos Explorer during a December 2017 expedition in the Gulf.

 Presented by Charles Messing, Nova Southeastern University